vnkrtv/video-tracker/README.md

 ```
 ## Model

 MobileNet is using in project for objects detection.
 Model is pre-trained and taken from https://github.com/chuanqi305/MobileNet-SSD//.
 It was trained in Caffe-SSD framework.
-This model can detect 20 classes.
+This model can detectObjects 20 classes.
 Some available classes can be found in table below:

 | Class name   | Class ID  |